fosslight/hub-guide-en/tutorial/1_project/4_distribution/README.md

 {: .left-bar-title }
 - Distribution can only be performed by users with **Admin rights** since it involves public disclosures.
 - For **LG Electronics**, Admin accounts are granted only to OSC representatives for the division/research lab.
-    - If the Project Creator is not the OSC representative, please add the organization's OSC representative to the Project > Watcher section and request them to proceed with the Distribution stage.
+    - If the Project Creator is not the OSC representative, please add the organization's OSC representative to the Project > Edit Permission section and request them to proceed with the Distribution stage.